arneBersch/Zoeglfrex/docs/reference.md

 If no Cue Attribute is given, the standard Attribute 5 will be used.

 If no Cue ID is given, the ID of current Cue will be used.
 You can select the current Cue like this:
 ```
 Cue 1
 ```
-When using this syntax, the Cue will be automatically created if it doesn't exist.

 ### Cue Attribute 2 Set
-Cue Attribute 2 Set sets the Intensity of the selected Groups in the selected Cues:
+This command sets the Intensity of the selected Groups in the selected Cues:
 ```
 Cue 1 + 2 Attribute 2 Group 4 Set Intensity 3
 ```